Jupyter Notebooks

 Users can comment directly on a specific cell on Kyso now - whether that be code input or a graphical output, just as they would on Google Docs or Notion.

-By leveraging cell ids in notebooks, we've also build Report Snippets.
+By leveraging cell ids in notebooks, we've also built Report Snippets.
 This is especially useful when sharing notebook reports that contain lots of graphs, and you want the receiver to hone in on a specific section of the report.
+Simply click on the link icon next to a cell to open up that snippet in a separate page.

 Note the URL in the image below: